thiagodp/concordialang-codeceptjs-core/readme.md

 # concordialang-codeceptjs-core

-> Concordia compiler plug-in core modules for CodeceptJS
+> Core modules of a Concordia Compiler plug-in for CodeceptJS

 ## [What's New](https://github.com/thiagodp/concordialang-codeceptjs-core/releases)